 But what happens when the adjustment period seems to be taking a while?
 Maybe a denture adjustment and realigning are needed?
 Here are the answers to these questions.

 Dentures help us restore the function and form of our teeth.
-Although they are an artificial substitute for natural teeth, dentures should not feel artificial to you.
-Once the adaptation period is over, you should hardly notice them.
+As an artificial substitute for natural teeth, dentures are a practical replacement option for many individuals.

 However, upper and lower dentures are not the same in terms of fit.
-Upper dentures benefit from the suction that naturally occurs in the mouth, which helps secure them to the upper jaw.
+Upper dentures benefit from the suction that naturally occurs against the palate, which helps secure them to the upper jaw.
 Lower dentures don’t have this happen to them.
 Your muscles will hold them in place.

-The dentures should more or less fit perfectly in your mouth, replicating the shape and feel of natural teeth.
-They should be able to restore the look and feel of your teeth without any trade-offs.
+The dentures should more or less fit snug, replicating the shape and feel of natural teeth.

 If you are able to chew, talk, smile and laugh effortlessly without any worries, then this is a great sign that your dentures fit you perfectly.